no10pc/myTV/README.md

 Includes an example "stations.json" file.
 You may upload the JSON file to a server, so that you can update the stations in the app without resubmitting to the app store.
 The following fields are supported in the app:

-- **name**: The name of the station as you want it displayed (e.g. "Sub Pop Radio")
+- **name**: The name of the station as you want it displayed (e.g. "Sub Live TV")

 - **streamURL**: The url of the actual stream

 - **imageURL**: Station image url.
 Station images in demo are 350x206.
 Image can be local or hosted.
-Leave out the "http" to use a local image (You can use either: "station-subpop" or "http://myurl.com/images/station-subpop.jpg")
+Leave out the "http" to use a local image (You can use either: "station-subpop" or "http://myurl.com/images/station-**TV.jpg")

-- **desc**: Short 2 or 3 word description of the station as you want it displayed (e.g. "Outlaw Country")
+- **desc**: Short 2 or 3 word description of the station as you want it displayed (e.g. "Country Turkey")

-- **longDesc**: Long description of the station to be used on the "info screen".
+- **longDesc**: Long description of the station to be used on the "info program guide".
 This is optional.

 ##Contributions